-- 1. As at the date on which the Disclosure Statement is signed: - Incorporated Registered Banks) Order 2014 (as amended); and (b) the Disclosure Statement is not false or misleading; - 2.
-Each director of the Bank believes, after due enquiry, that during the year ending 31 March 2023: (a) the Bank has complied in all material respects with all conditions of registration applicable during the period; - (b) credit exposures to connected persons were not contrary to the interests of the Banking Group; and - were being properly applied.
+- 1. As at the date on which the Disclosure Statement is signed: - (a) the Disclosure Statement contains all the information that is required by the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended); and - (b) the Disclosure Statement is not false or misleading; - 2.
+Each director of the Bank believes, after due enquiry, that during the year ending 31 March 2023: - (a) the Bank has complied in all material respects with all conditions of registration applicable during the period; - (b) credit exposures to connected persons were not contrary to the interests of the Banking Group; and - (c) the Bank had systems in place to monitor and control adequately the Banking Group's material risks, including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk, operational risk, and other business risks, and that those systems were being properly applied.